GVenters/Privacy-Statements/jobs-scot.-nhs-uk.md

 1. That you have allowed us to send on your application to the employers who are advertising jobs on this site.
 They will use the information for selection and recruitment of candidates seeking employment; for maintaining statistics on the fairness and equality of the recruitment process and, in the case of candidates who are successful in their applications, as part of their staff record.
 The actual employer that you send the information to is made clear in the advert for which you complete an application.

 2. That you have allowed us to keep a copy of your application for 90 days for the following purposes:

-    a.
-So that we are able to re-transmit the application to the employing organisation if there is any issue during the employment process.
+    * So that we are able to re-transmit the application to the employing organisation if there is any issue during the employment process.
-    b.
-So that you can apply for other opportunities without having to re-enter the information from the form.
+    *	So that you can apply for other opportunities without having to re-enter the information from the form.

 Note that providing data for the statistics that are used for maintaining a fair and equal recruitment process is optional and there will be no impact on your individual application for employment should you not wish to answer these questions.

 We believe that you have allowed us to do this as there is a notice at the beginning of our application form that tells you that you are giving consent when you complete an application.